gan-police/frequency-forensics/README.md

 For our wavelet-packet computations, we build upon :
 - [ptwt](https://github.com/v0lta/PyTorch-Wavelet-Toolbox)

-In the paper we compare our approach to the DCT-method from:
+In the paper, we compare our approach to the DCT-method from:
 - [GANDCTAnalysis](https://github.com/RUB-SysSec/GANDCTAnalysis)

 ### Datasets

-We utilize three datasets which commonly appeared in previous work:
+We utilize three datasets that commonly appeared in previous work:

 - [FFHQ](https://github.com/NVlabs/ffhq-dataset)
 - [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)